-The next Financial Framework should attest to determined efforts towards budgetary discipline within a general context of budgetary rigour.
-Those efforts will be assisted by maintaining a strict demarcation between broad policy areas and a balanced ratio of commitments to payments.
+The next Financial Framework should attest to determined efforts towards budgetary discipline within a general context of budgetary consolidation in the Member States.
+This objective will be ensured in particular by maintaining a strict demarcation between broad policy areas and a balanced ratio of commitments to payments.
 As existing measures to ensure budgetary flexibility have worked well, at this stage additional flexibility arrangements are not deemed necessary.

 The European Council pointed out that alongside regulation, coordination and structural reforms, EU expenditure programmes also contribute to achieving the Lisbon objectives.
-In an enlarged Union the main effort in the context of structural policy should be directed towards reducing the disparities in development levels, with special attention to the least prosperous parts of the Union.
+In an enlarged Union the main effort in the context of a structural policy based on solidarity should be directed towards reducing the disparities in development levels, with special attention to the least prosperous parts of the Union.
 On market related expenditure and direct payments under the Common Agricultural Policy, the European Council recalled its agreement of October 2002 as part of the overall agreement.
 The Area of Freedom, Security and Justice will be the main priority within the framework of actions designed to further citizenship and due account should be taken of the financial implications of the Hague Programme agreed in November 2004.
-Finally to make the European Union able to fulfil its international responsibilities, a set of simplified and effective foreign policy instruments has to be put in place with adequate means, including a margin to allow the Union to respond to unforeseen events.
+Finally to make the European Union able to fulfil its international responsibilities, a set of simplified and effective foreign policy instruments has to be put in place, including a margin to allow the Union to respond to unforeseen events.

 The European Council endorsed the Commission proposal to maintain the ceiling for the own resources at the current level of 1,24% of EU GNI.
-The European Council took note of the presentation by the Commission of the report on the operation of the own resources system, including its budgetary consequences for the Member States, as well as a proposal to introduce a generalised correction mechanism.
-It called on the Commission and the Council to continue the examination of issues arising in this connection, including possible simplification of the system towards a GNI-based system in the light of discussions up to now.
+The European Council took note of the presentation by the Commission of the report on the operation of the own resources system as well as a proposal to introduce a generalised correction mechanism.
+It called on the Commission and the Council to continue the examination of all issues arising in this connection, including a possible simplification of the system, in the light of discussions up to now.

 The incoming Presidency is invited to press ahead with the work towards establishment of the next Financial Framework.
-Further work on the Financial Framework should take full account of the range of positions of Member States as reflected in the Progress Report including the building blocks and will comply with the timeframe of the Multiannual Strategic Programme, including the aim of reaching political agreement by June 2005.
+Further work on the Financial Framework should take full account of the range of positions of Member States as reflected in the Progress Report including the building blocks and issues at stake and will comply with the timeframe of the Multiannual Strategic Programme, including the aim of reaching political agreement by June 2005.